sunilksamanta/rest.ts/README.md

 This will start an interactive CLI that guides you through creating:
 - Model (database schema)
 - Module (controller with routes)
-- Or both at once
+- Both Module and Model at once
+- Custom Route for an existing module

 The generator prompts you for:
-- Resource name
+- Resource name (for modules and models)
-- Fields and their types
+- Fields and their types (for models)
 - Custom routes and handlers
+- Route paths, HTTP methods, and handler names
 - And more

 ### 3. Start the Server